Disaster Assistance Response Team: Missions

-The Canadian government decides whether or not to send DART after a request from a country or the United Nations.
+The Canadian government decides whether or not to send DART after it has received a request from a country or the United Nations.
 Typically, upon a request from the government of the affected country, the Canadian government will dispatch its four to seven-person Canadian Disaster Assessment Team (CDAT).
 The CDAT members are from Global Affairs Canada and the Department of National Defence (DND).
 For all humanitarian assistance/DART missions Global Affairs Canada is the lead department representing the Government of Canada.
-The CDAT will assess the situation and submit its recommendations back to the Government (of Canada), who will decide if the DART can or cannot be of assistance.
+The CDAT will assess the situation and submit its recommendations back to the Government (of Canada), who will decide if DART can or cannot be of assistance.
 If it agrees to provide assistance, it will dispatch an additional group of 12-19 personnel who form the Humanitarian Assistance Reconnaissance Team (HART) who will make preparations to receive the remainder of the team into the affected area.

 Critiques

 Although DART's goals may be well-intended there have been critiques of this program.
 It is costly, which comes with the nature of military intervention.
 Furthermore, although it does align with Canada's foreign policy of the three Ds (defence, diplomacy, and development) it does not help with the global health inequity.